Plant Brainrot Simulator Mutations Guide

 • You want to switch to a different mutation type later

-Think of Reversion Fruit as a late-game quality-of-life item: it helps you experiment without permanently locking in a bad outcome.
+It’s basically what lets you experiment without permanently locking in a bad outcome.

 FAQ: Plant Brainrot Simulator mutations